fooltowise/NeroNotes/Nero's Notes/A Lesson on Elementary, Worldly Wisdom, Revisited.md

 It doesn't help us merely for favorable odds to exist.
 They have to be in a place where we can recognize them.
 So it takes a mispriced opportunity that we're smart enough to recognize.
 And that combination doesn't occur often.

 But it doesn't have to.
 If you wait for the big opportunity and have the courage and vigor to grasp it firmly when it arrives, how many do you need?
-For example, take the top ten business investments Berkshire Hathaway's ever made.
+For example, take the top ten business investments [[Berkshire Hathaway]]'s ever made.
 We would be very rich if we'd never done anything else - in two lifetimes.

 So, once again, we don't have any system for giving you perfect investment judgment on all subjects at all times.
 That would be ridiculous.
 I'm just trying to give you a method you can use to sift reality to obtain an occasional opportunity for rational reaction.